cristianmtr/resume/_projects/0thesis.md

 ## Details

-In my master thesis I set to investigate two main hypotheses areas:
+In my master thesis I set to investigate two main hypothesis areas:

 1. how does the dataset of music used to train the model affect its learning capabilities?
    1. How does the distribution of styles and genres within a dataset affect learning?
    2. How does the dataset encoding format affect learning?

-2. how do mechanism for sequential, temporal learning affect the model?
+2. how do mechanisms for sequential, temporal learning affect the model?
     1. how does the attention mechanism affect learning?
     2. how does the bidirectional wrapper for the LSTM affect learning?